Skip to main content

 Kyocera has been an expert in working with and manufacturing products with ceramics since its inception.
 It manufactures everything from industrial ceramics, telecommunications equipment, electronic components, semiconductor packages, components for medical and dental implants, copiers, and printers.

-It even makes consumer cooking items from ceramics like pots, pans, and many cutting devices like complete sets of knives.
-Hence the name Kyocera (Kyoto + Ceramics).
-Over the years, Kyocera has acquired many different manufacturing companies like Yashica, KLH, Cybernet Electronics Corporation, Mita, AVX Corporation, Sanyo Mobile, etc. that complimented their core business and allowed them to enter into new markets.
+Over the years, Kyocera has acquired many different manufacturing companies like Yashica, KLH, Cybernet Electronics Corporation, Mita, AVX Corporation, Sanyo Mobile, etc., that complemented their core business and allowed them to enter into new markets.

-For example, they acquired Mita Industrial Company in 2000 to enter into the photocopier business and then reengineered the copier by manufacturing a ceramic drum (less energy and heat) and added ceramic particles in their toner (cleans the drum as it’s used) resulting in a better marketable product.
+For example, they acquired Mita Industrial Company in 2000 to enter into the photocopier business and then re-engineered the copier by manufacturing a ceramic drum (less energy and heat) and added ceramic particles in their toner (cleans the drum as it’s used), resulting in a better marketable product.

-Are All Copiers Created Equal When it Comes to Hardware?
+Are All Copiers Created Equal When It Comes to Hardware?

 I know I mentioned that most copiers are much the same when it comes to hardware, but there are just a couple of differences when it comes to the hardware of Sharp Copiers vs. Kyocera Copiers.